Should You Get a Second Dog?

 Puppy or adult?

-There is no wrong choice here, but deciding between adopting a puppy or adult dog often comes down to your family’s readiness to take on the extra work a puppy needs, such as housetraining, crate training, basic training, and keeping a close eye on the puppy to limit destructive chewing or dangerous situations.
+There is no wrong choice here, but deciding between adopting a puppy or an adult dog often comes down to your family’s readiness to take on the extra work a puppy needs, such as housetraining, crate training, basic training, and keeping a close eye on the puppy to limit destructive chewing or dangerous situations.
 It can sometimes be easier for an adult dog to accept a new puppy, but it’s also possible for two adult dogs to get along well if their personalities mesh and they are introduced properly.

 Personality